vpmv/marketo-client/README.md

 $ composer install
 ```

+# Implementation details

 ## Project Defaults

 In order to get you up and running as easily as possible, we provide default implementations of a REST client and Marketo provider to use in combination with this package.
 * We've chosen to use [Guzzle](https://github.com/guzzle/guzzle) for sending HTTP requests
-* We've chosen to use [The PHP League's Oauth Client](https://github.com/thephpleague/oauth2-client) and my [Marketo provider](https://github.com/kristenlk/oauth2-marketo) for Marketo authentication and token refresh.
+* We've chosen to use [The PHP League's Oauth Client](https://github.com/thephpleague/oauth2-client) and KirstenLK's [Marketo provider](https://github.com/kristenlk/oauth2-marketo) for Marketo authentication and token refresh.

+You can extend the client to implement your own interface to cache the access token, using the construct argument TokenRefreshCallback.

-### Guzzle REST Client
+## Guzzle REST Client

 Our REST client implements the PSR-7 HTTP message interface.

 You can either use the provided [GuzzleRestClient](./src/RestClient/GuzzleRestClient.php) or have your own that implements our [RestClientInterface](./src/RestClient/RestClientInterface.php).

-### KristenlkMarketoProvider
+## MarketoProvider

-Our default Marketo provider is my [Marketo Provider](https://github.com/kristenlk/oauth2-marketo) library.
+Our default Marketo OAuth2 provider is the [Marketo Provider](https://github.com/kristenlk/oauth2-marketo) library.

-You can either use the provided [KristenlkMarketoProvider](./src/Oauth/KristenlkMarketoProvider.php) or use your own that implements our [MarketoProviderInterface](./src/Oauth/MarketoProviderInterface.php).
+You can either use the provided [MarketoProvider](./src/Oauth/MarketoProvider.php) or use your own that implements our [MarketoProviderInterface](./src/Oauth/MarketoProviderInterface.php).

 ## Example Client Implementation